Enselic/git-repo-language-trends/README.md

 * add line count to top 3 and --list
 * limit size of cache
 * Fix CI to use Python 3.6 for app
+* More examples, make image links work on pip repo too

 # Features not yet implemeneted
 * Stacked percentage chart